-Cats are effective hunters, so they can handle even these larger-than-average rodents.
-Guinea pigs are actually smaller than the average rat, which cats are well-known for hunting, along with mice.
+Cats are effective hunters and can kill larger-than-average rodents.
+Guinea pigs are smaller than the average rat, which cats are well-known for hunting, along with mice.
 While they are larger than a mouse, that probably won’t make much of a difference to your cat.

 Does Socialization Help?

-When you want two animals to get along, socialization is typically the answer.
-If you want your dog to like other dogs, it is important that they are around plenty of other dogs from an early age.
-This allows them to learn how to get along with other canines and prevents them from becoming scared with they meet a new dog.
+When you want two animals to get along, socialization is the answer.
+If you want your dog to like other dogs, it is vital that they are around plenty of other dogs from an early age.
+It allows them to learn how to get along with other canines and prevents them from becoming scared when they meet a new dog.

-There is no way to eliminate a cat’s hunting instincts altogether, which means that there is no way to ensure that they won’t hurt a guinea pig.
-Cats simply weren’t made to get along with rodents.
+There is no way to eliminate a cat’s hunting instincts, which means that there is no way to ensure that they won’t hurt a guinea pig.
+Cats weren’t made to get along with rodents.

 Can You Get a Guinea Pig When You Have a Cat?

-While your cat will likely never be friends with your guinea pig, it is possible to keep them in the same home.
-Your job will simply be to keep the guinea pig safe from the cat, which can be done in a few different ways.
+While your cat will likely never be friends with your guinea pig, keeping them in the same home is possible.
+Your job will be to keep the guinea pig safe from the cat, which can be done in a few ways.

-The easiest is to keep the guinea pig in a room that your cat isn’t allowed in.
+The easiest is keeping the guinea pig in a room your cat isn’t allowed in.
 Your guinea pig won’t have to worry about the cat stalking their cage, and the cat probably won’t know what they’re missing out on.
 This prevents stress on all sides.
 However, this isn’t always possible.

-In any case, you will need to ensure that your guinea pig’s cage is sturdy.
+In any case, you must ensure that your guinea pig’s cage is sturdy.
 When your cat is in hunting mode, a flimsy cage probably won’t stand a chance.
 Cats are nimble and are known for opening doors on rodent cages.
-Be sure the door is locked and the guinea pig is inaccessible to your cat.
+Be sure the door is locked, and the guinea pig is inaccessible to your cat.

 Do You Have to Keep Your Guinea Pig and Cat Separate?

-Yes, you may be tempted to introduce your pets to each other in an attempt to help them “get along,” but this isn’t recommended.
-Often, this sort of introduction will simply be stressful for your guinea pig and cat.
+Yes, you may be tempted to introduce your pets to each other in an attempt to help them “get along,” but it isn’t recommended.
+This sort of introduction will be stressful for your guinea pig and cat.
 It may also cause unnecessary injuries, even if you’re supervising.
-Cats are quick and guinea pigs are small.
+Cats are quick, and guinea pigs are small.
 It doesn’t take much for injuries to occur.

-Furthermore, there is no way to ensure that your pets will remain friends when you aren’t supervising them.
-Even if your cat seems to ignore the guinea pig, they cannot be trusted alone with them.
-This can easily cause injuries to occur.
+Furthermore, there is no way to ensure your pets remain friends when you aren’t supervising them.
+Even if your cat seems to ignore the guinea pig, they cannot be trusted alone.

 Can Guinea Pigs Get Cats Sick?

-Cats and guinea pigs cannot get along with any sort of predictability.
-Cats are hunters and their main prey is rodents.
+Cats and guinea pigs cannot get along.
+Cats are hunters, and their main prey is rodents.
 While guinea pigs may look big, they are actually smaller than your average rat.
-Cats were originally bred to control the rat population on farms, ships, and other places.
+Cats were initially bred to control the rat population on farms, ships, and other places.
 They usually have no problem killing a rat.
-Most won’t have an issue killing a guinea pig either.
+Most won’t have an issue killing a guinea pig, either.

-For this reason, you should aim to keep your cat and guinea pig separate.
-It may be tempting to introduce them to each other, but this isn’t recommended.
-It doesn’t take much for an encounter to quickly go wrong, especially with how fast and nimble cats are.
+For this reason, you should keep your cat and guinea pig separate.
+Introducing them to each other may be tempting, but it isn’t recommended.
+It doesn’t take much for an encounter to quickly go wrong, especially with how fast and agile cats are.
 Plus, even if your cat seems to get along with the guinea pig one time, that doesn’t mean the same thing will happen in the future.